-1 Thus the economic historian Douglass North (1990, p.
+&lt;sup>1 Thus the economic historian Douglass North (1990, p.
 111) noted that "[s]ocial scientists have incorporated the costliness of information in their models, but have not come to grips with the subjective mental constructs by which individuals process information and arrive at conclusions that shape their choices" (emphasis added).

-Instead of a new grand theory, behavioral economics offers many realism-improving theories that Matthew Rabin (2013) calls "PEEMS"-portable extensions of existing models.
+Instead of a new grand theory, behavioral economics offers realism-improving middlerange theory.
+Examples are what Matthew Rabin (2013) calls "PEEMS"-portable extensions of existing models.
 PEEMS are a way to incorporate psychology into standard economic models.
-In a PEEM, a parameter that can be applied across domains incorporates a limit on rationality, for example, limited self-control, present bias, and reference-dependent preferences.
-PEEMs help address an inconsistency that Kenneth Arrow noted over 30 years ago:
+In a PEEM, a parameter that can be applied across domains incorporates a limit on rationality, for example, limited self-control, present bias, or reference-dependent preferences.
+PEEMs address an inconsistency that Kenneth Arrow noted over 30 years ago: